Learning / Sex

 7. Research shows that _______ performed for rewards such as money, food treats, praise, or trips to Disneyland is not the same as _______ engaged in for its own sake.

-8. The right to personal choice in matters of _______ is fundamental to human dignity and happiness.
+8. The right to personal choice and consent in matters of _______ is fundamental to human dignity and happiness.

 9. Sometimes _______ that takes a long time is even better than _______ that happens really fast.